HimanshuLab/SCI-VCF-docs/mkdocs/docs/installation.md

 ## Online access

+*Important: The online version of SCI-VCF is on shinyapps.io, currently hosted on Amazon’s Web Services (AWS) infrastructure in the US-east-1 region.
+The infrastructure used is not the HIPAA-compliant stack, and users must take care to upload only anonymized and appropriate data.
+To work with sensitive data, we recommend a local installation of SCI-VCF.*

 Step 1:  Open the [SCI-VCF](https://ibse.shinyapps.io/sci-vcf-online/) website.

 *Note: The online version of SCI-VCF comes with upload size limitations.
 To get the full functionalities of SCI-VCF, use a local/server installation of the tool.*

 ## RStudio based installation